akramWewe/flaco-tutorial/README.md

 ## Rule : rule The docker client is executed in a container
 Invoke-AtomicTest T1552.007 -GetPreReqs

+## Rule: Test threats present directly in the host
-## Exit for container, SSH to the EC2 node from the console and verify Slack falco-alerts chanel + falcosidekick UI
+Exit for container, SSH to the EC2 node from the console and verify Slack falco-alerts chanel + falcosidekick UI

-## Optional fo Weshare Rule : Launch Remote File Copy Tools in Container
+## Optional fo Weshare Rule: Launch Remote File Copy Tools in Container
 Invoke-AtomicTest T1105

 ## Optional for Wehsare: Rules Falco: Read sensitive file untrusted && Launch Package Management Process in Container && Read environment variable from /proc files